The Best Pull Day Workout Routine for Strength & Hypertrophy

 Traditional Barbell Deadlifts

-A traditional barbell deadlift is a pulling exercise that primarily involves hip hinging.
+A traditional barbell deadlift is one of the best pull day exercises, primarily involving hip hinging.
 For that reason, some functional training experts also put it below the hip hinge or bending movement pattern.
 I consider barbell deadlifts to be a little bit of both.

 Barbell deadlifts will effectively strengthen your posterior chain muscles, such as biceps brachii, semitendinosus, semimembranosus, glutes, and erector spinae.
 Also, some additional muscles, such as lats, traps, and core muscles, will either serve as synergists or stabilizer muscles during the barbell deadlift movement.